 Aqua Teen Hunger Force: Three giant sentient fast-food items do nothing in particular, even though they're supposed to be detectives.
 Their antics usually end in the humiliation, injury and death of their overweight Jerk Ass human neighbor.

-Archer: An idiotic secret agent who has wacky adventures with a group of other secret agents who look like the people who voice them.
+Archer: A crude and idiotic secret agent squabbles with a group of other secret agents who look like the people who voice them.

 Arthur: A bunch of anthropomorphic animals, who look nothing like the animals they are supposed to be, learn Aesops.
 Occasionally, there is an off-the-wall episode, including a Musical Episode.
 The show's most infamous episode dealt with the main animal attacking his sister.